 An interview with Henry Green ignited a lifelong passion for Architecture in a young Calvin C. Straub (1920-1998), later professor of Architecture at USC & ASU he became an American architect who would help shape Southern California’s modernist architectural style.
 This style, tied to an ancient tradition but not a western one, still informs most residential and and some commercial design today.

-Henry Green’s famous style had fallen out of vogue, but Straub appreciated the beauty of Green’s designs.
-Green’s interview inspired Straub to read the European Arts and Crafts philosopher, John Ruskin, whose philosophies tied both moral and social health to the qualities of architecture.
+Henry Green’s famous style had fallen out of vogue when the young man interviewed him.
+But Straub appreciated the beauty of Green’s designs.
+Green’s four hour interview inspired Straub to read the European Arts and Crafts philosopher, John Ruskin, whose philosophies tied both moral and social health to the qualities of architecture.

 Gamble House – Green & Green 1908